innoteam/terraform-aws-ecr-repository/README.md

 Terraform module that manages AWS ECR repositories

-This module creates an AWS ECR repository resource and
+This module creates an AWS ECR repository resource and creates a repository policy that allow AWS accounts to read from it.

 ## Input variables